-D (%) D Benefit Description You pay Inpatient hospital High Option Room and board, such as \$250 per day for a maximum of 4 days • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood transfusions.
-This includes the cost of blood, blood products or blood processing • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Note : Inpatient hospital services are covered for dental care only when the stay is: Needed for dental care because of other medical problems you may have; - Ordered by a doctor (M.D.) or a dentist (D.D.S.); and - Approved by the medical group.
+Benefit Description You pay Inpatient hospital High Option Room and board, such as \$250 per day for a maximum of 4 days Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood transfusions.
+This includes the cost of blood, blood products or blood processing • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Note: We will consider providing benefits for general anesthesia and facility services related to dental care only when the dental care must be provided in a hospital or ambulatory surgery center because the patient is: 1) less than seven years old; 2) developmentally disabled; or 3) the patient's health is compromised and general anesthesia is medically necessary.
+We will not cover the dental procedure itself or any of the professional services of a dentist to perform the procedure.
+Services are limited to a 3 day hospital stay.
+We will not cover the dental procedure itself or any of the professional services of a dentist to perform the procedure.